How is a track and equi-central system different to grass livery?

 Do you have stables?

 Yes – we have two huge airy stables in an indoor barn that is directly opposite the farm house.
-The stables are only for ‘emergency’ use, such as if a horse has an injury that requires box rest, or for the vet/farrier/grooming etc. We also have two surfaced pens on the main yard that can be used instead of stables in a box rest situation that we are currently in the process of building shelters for (Dec 2020)
+The stables are only for ‘emergency’ use, such as if a horse has an injury that requires box rest, or for the vet/farrier/grooming etc. We also have two surfaced pens with shelters on the main yard that can be used instead of stables in a box rest situation.

 Do the horses live out all year?